eduardomottoni/Exam-70-486-Developing-ASP.NET-MVC-Web-Applications/README.md

 ## Setup a script to open a timesheet on the Windows StartUp

-To organize the progression, I will just setup a Python script to initialize an excel timesheet on windows startup
+To organize the progression, I will just setup a PowerShell script to initialize an excel timesheet on windows startup

 In the PowerShell terminal, I will just run:
 ```